NORAD exercise planned for Washington D.C.

-TYNDALL AIR FORCE BASE, Fla.Ė The North American Aerospace Defense Command and its geographical component, the Continental United States NORAD Region (CONR) have scheduled a one-day exercise, Falcon Virgo 10-05, in the National Capital Region to begin at midnight Tuesday, Feb.
-9, which is scheduled to last several hours.
+PETERSON AIR FORCE BASE, Colo. – The North American Aerospace Defense Command and its geographical component, the Continental United States NORAD Region (CONR), will conduct Exercise Falcon Virgo 06-09 Wednesday through Friday in the National Capital Region (Washington, D.C.).

-Falcon Virgo exercises comprise a series of training flights held in coordination with the Federal Aviation Administration, the National Capital Region Command Center, the Joint Air Defense Operations Center, Civil Air Patrol, U.S. Coast Guard and CONRís Eastern Air Defense Sector.
+This exercise comprises a series of training flights held in coordination with the Federal Aviation Administration, the National Capital Region Coordination Center, the Joint Air Defense Operations Center, Civil Air Patrol, U.S. Customs and Border Protection, the Air Force Flight Standards Agency, and NORAD’s Northeast Air Defense Sector.

-These exercises are carefully planned and closely controlled to ensure NORADís rapid response capability.
-NORAD has conducted exercise flights of this nature throughout the U.S. and Canada since the start of Operation Noble Eagle, the commandís response to the terrorist attacks on Sept.
+These exercises are carefully planned and closely controlled to ensure NORAD’s rapid response capability.
+NORAD has conducted exercise flights of this nature throughout the U.S. and Canada since the start of Operation Noble Eagle, the command’s response to the terrorist attacks on Sept.
 11, 2001.

-As the Continental United States geographical component of the bi-national command NORAD, CONR provides airspace surveillance and control, and directs air sovereignty activities for the CONUS region.
-CONR and its assigned Air Force and Army assets throughout the country ensure air safety and security against potential air threats.
+As the Continental United States (CONUS) geographical component of the bi-national command NORAD, CONR provides airspace surveillance and control, and directs air sovereignty activities for the CONUS region.
+CONR and its assigned Air Force assets throughout the country ensure air safety and security against potential air threats.

 Since Sept.
-11, 2001, CONR fighters have responded to more than 2,300 possible air threats in the United States and have flown more than 55,000 sorties with the support of Airborne Warning and Control System and air-to-air-refueling aircraft.
+11, 2001, NORAD fighters have responded to more than 2,100 possible air threats in the United States, Canada and Alaska, and have flown more than 42,000 sorties with the support of Airborne Warning and Control System and air-to-air-refueling aircraft.